 What kind of solution for already well establich brand in China?

 The first step we took was the creation of a beautifully designed packaging that was more than a box of snacks.
-The box was designed to be a jewellery box once empty. from snack to gift.
+The box was designed to be a jewelry box once empty. from snack to gift.